mrloulass/cookie-stand/README.md

 *

 ### Reflections and Comments
-* Consider including the answers to your daily journal and submission questions here
+* This lab was hard and trying to put the different concepts together became difficult.
+I've learn to code line by line and use console.log to run code block.
+I do this to see if the code works.
-* This is also a good place to reflect on the tools and resources used and learned
+* I had help from another classmate Tom and TA Bryant.